 Under Cursor thickness, from the drop-down menu, change the figure ‘1’ to any greater number you are comfortable with.
 You will be able to preview the cursor thickness there itself.

 If you wish to make the cursor blink faster or change its Repeat Rate or Delay, you can do so by opening Control Panel > Keyboard Properties.
 You will find the settings under the Speed tab.

 Change the settings according to your needs and click Apply/OK.
 That is all you need to do.

-It will now make the cursor more easy to find and this could be quite useful.
-Some of you may also want to turn on high contrast themes in Windows – especially if you face some disabilities.
+It will now make the cursor easier to find, and this could be quite useful.
+Some of you may also want to turn on High Contrast themes – especially if you face some disabilities.

 Want to check out some of these links too?